 Welcome to

-The College and Association of Nurses of the Northwest Territories and Nunavut was created by and operates in accordance with provisions of the Nursing Profession Act of the NWT and the Nursing Professions Act of Nunavut.
+The College of Nurses of the Northwest Territories and Nunavut was created by and operates in accordance with provisions of the Nursing Profession Act of the NWT and the Nursing Professions Act of Nunavut.

 IMPORTANT INFORMATION